Sick sinus syndrome is a group heart rhythm disorders that include:

 Sick sinus syndrome may cause symptoms of heart failure to start or get worse.
 Sick sinus syndrome is diagnosed when the symptoms occur only during episodes of arrhythmia.
 However, this is often hard to prove.

 An ECG may show abnormal heart rhythms related to this syndrome.

 An intracardiac electrophysiology study (EPS) is a very specific test for this disorder.
-However, it is not often needed and it may not be able to confirm the diagnosis.
+However, it is not often needed and may not confirm the diagnosis.

 You may need a permanent implanted pacemaker if your symptoms are related to bradycardia (slow heart rate).

-A fast heart rate (tachycardia) may be treated with medications.
-Sometimes a procedure called radiofrequency ablation is used to cure tachycardia.
+A fast heart rate (tachycardia) may be treated with medicine.
+Sometimes, a procedure called radiofrequency ablation is used to cure tachycardia.